Solving Today's Business Problem...

 Our relationship with your business does not have to end with the successful resolution of a lawsuit.
 In fact, it does not have to begin with a lawsuit at all.
 From years of litigating disputes between businesses, or between shareholders or partners, or between businesses and employees, we have built a wealth of knowledge about the kinds of things that can go wrong and how to avoid them.
-We know a small business does not have the luxury of an in-house legal department to review its contracts, provide guidance on employment policies or handling a problem employee, advise your company about how to handle disagreements with vendors or other businesses, or any number of other issues that come up from time to time and have legal, as well as business, implications.
+We know a small business does not have the luxury of an in-house legal department to review its contracts, provide guidance on employment policies or handling a problem employee, advise your company about how to handle disagreements with vendors or other businesses, or any number of other business law issues that come up from time to time and have legal, as well as business, implications.

 We also know that many times a small business owner may have a legal question that seems relatively minor, and not worth the time to research, find, and negotiate an engagement with a lawyer.
 But we have seen, time after time, examples of issues that could have been quickly resolved if the business owner had ready access to a lawyer to ask the small question, but instead mushroomed into costly litigation.

 It's easier than you think to get your questions answered- just give us a call.
 We will not charge you for that first phone call, and if it looks like you need further assistance, we will work with you on a fee arrangement that is appropriate for your situation.
-You can contact us for a free, no obligation consultation; you also explore some of the benefits of our new slnlaw Business Membership Program, which may be the right fit for your business if you have a need for ongoing or periodic legal advice.
+You can contact us for a free, no obligation consultation; you also explore some of the benefits of our slnlaw Business Membership Program which may be the right fit for your business if you have a need for ongoing or periodic legal advice.

 Some Examples of Problems We Have Solved